sfc-gh-boconnor/government_hackathon/README.md

 ```

-We will now add some variables to change the price cap as well as the current prices of gas and electric
+We will now add some **variables** to change the price cap as well as the current prices of gas and electric

+- Copy and paste the following code in a new **python** cell

 ```python